TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 2.5.6 =
+* Corrected bug with Ajax loading icon not disappearing after data is loaded
+* Added fix so that the notes and description outout can be correctly hidden if desired.

 = 2.5.5 =
 * Corrected bug with Show Edit Links option in admin panel